readyready15728/misc/epub-recompression.md

 3. Find out where the images are stored and `cd` into the directory containing them.
 (I have only ever come across cases where a single directory holds all images.)
-The exact location varies, but finding it should easy as you will see the paths scrolling by as the contents of the EPUB are extracted.
+The exact location varies, but finding it should be easy as you will see the paths scrolling by as the contents of the EPUB are extracted.
 Once you find it, You might want to run `du -ch` in the directory to get a sense of how large the images are at this point.
 Typically, they are JPEGs.
 If they are PNGs, skip to step 6; otherwise proceed.

 4. In my experience, huge EPUB files with JPEG images are a consequence of a needlessly high compression setting.
 Everyone hates JPEGs that look like